SIakovlev/CarND_Term1_P3/writeup_template.md

 ![alt text][image11]

 * Another improvement that help to deal with sunny or dark parts of the track is brightness augmentation.
-I randomly change brightness of the picture by a factor of [-20, 50] and add it to the training batch:
+I randomly change the brightness of the picture by a factor of [-20, 50] and add it to the training batch:

 ```python
 def augment_brightness(image):